Welcome to the Multimedia Special Interest Group (SIG)!

 The Multimedia SIG has begun to work more closely with the Camera Club to produce instructional videos.
-In the photo to the left, the SIG worked with Gene Komaromi on “Foam-Core Mounting Your Photograph”.
+In the photo above, the SIG worked with Gene Komaromi on “Foam-Core Mounting Your Photograph“.
 We have other projects in the planning stages and participate in the annual 10-week camera/photography class as well.

 We all have a story to tell.
 What’s yours?

-The typical aim of a multimedia presentation is to “Tell a Story” about a trip, a location, a group of people — or any topic of interest — and capture the attention of the audience, inform, or entertain.
+A multimedia presentation can incorporate a combination of text, audio, music, narrative, video, still photo images, animation, or graphics.
+(Or all of the above!)
+The typical aim of a multimedia presentation is to “Tell a Story” about a trip, a location, a group of people — or any topic of interest — capture the attention of the audience, and inform or entertain them.
 There are really no limits to the kind of programs you can prepare using multimedia.
 For a sample, watch the short video, “Introduction to Multimedia“, produced for the students in the Camera Club’s 10-Week Basic Photography class.
 What could you could do?
 How about:

 - A slide show of old family photos that have been gathering dust in the closet.